uncertaingraph/me/_pages/publications.md

 author_profile: true
 ---

+You can find all of my articles on my <a href="https://scholar.google.com/citations?user=VMc14jAAAAAJ&hl=en">Google Scholar</a> profile.

 ## Selected publications
 <u>Hoang Hai Nguyen</u>, Kartik Palani, David M Nicol, **Exploiting monotonicity and symmetry for evaluation of highly dependable systems**, to appear in *the 52nd Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN 2022)*.<br>